 The Australian Government and the states and territories all have their own legislation and communicable disease lists — many conditions are on all lists, but some are only notifiable in 1 or 2 areas.

 - diseases caused by bacteria such as legionellosis

-- diseases caused by viruses such as influenza and AIDS (acquired immune deficiency syndrome)
+- diseases or conditions caused by viruses such as influenza and AIDS (acquired immune deficiency syndrome)

 - infections spread by contact, such as hepatitis

 - infections spread through the gastrointestinal route, such as listeriosis

 - diseases that can be prevented by vaccines, such as measles